sujithkani/ttsky25a-tinyQV/docs/user_peripherals/11_pulse_transmitter.md

 #define PULSE_TRANSMITTER_ADDRESS 0x80002C0

 // Register struct definitions
 // Store these struct in RAM, and write to the peripheral.
+Do not read directly from the address, it will not give back the struct you wrote.
-// Do not read directly from the address, it will not give back the struct. typedef union {
+// Alternatively, you can directly write to the peripheral, without making use of these structs at all. typedef union {
     struct {
         uint8_t clear_timer_interrupt               : 1; // [0]